-Muthoot Finance Ltd. and Manappuram Finance Ltd. are the largest players and constitute majority of the NBFC market share.
+Muthoot Finance Ltd. and Manappuram Finance Ltd. are the largest players and constitute majority of the NBFC market share, ~64% as of fiscal 2022.
 They both have strong regional presence, and good network of branches and reach.
 Due to economic instability, they have witnessed intense competition, and to overcome this and maintain their market share, they are aggressively spending on marketing and employee benefit costs.